Yuserz/Yuserz/README.md

 - 👋 Hi, I’m @Yuserz
-- 👀 I’m interested in software development and robotics
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning python programming for machine learning
+- 🌱 I’m currently learning python programming for machine learning Thesis

 <!---
 Yuserz/Yuserz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.